thestarlab/thestarlab.github.io/pubs-exported.md

 ZHANG, L., J. ZHU, Z. ZENG, and G. CAO (2006).
 “GRID Services for large scale elevation derivatives computation”.
 In: *Geoinformation Science* 8.2, pp. 14-16.

-## 2004

-Grejner-Brzezinska, D. and A. Kealy (2004).
-“Positioning and tracking approaches and technologies”.
-In: *Advanced Location-Based Technologies and Services*, p.
-1.